WDCommunity/wdpksrc/README.rst

 WDCommunity provides packages for Western Digital-branded NAS devices.
 Packages are provided for free and made by developers on their free time.
 See how you can contribute.

-Many packages are published on the WD `community forums`_.
+Many packages are published on the WD `community forum`_.

 Contributing
 ------------